 the HTTP2 protocol is included by default

-when installing the port with pkg
+when installing the port with pkg.
+The new

 version of HTTP includes many improvements